AlexandreHugoMathieu/alexandremathieu.github.io/_posts/2024-07-19-corrosion.md

     <figcaption> Figure 3: Graphs of PV cells HAc vapor IV parameters during exposure of PV cells to HAc vapor  </figcaption>
 </figure>

-A first decrease of Pmax comes from a reduction by FF followed by a decrease of Isc which leads to very low levels of Pmax down to 0.5 of the initial value for the best case.
-On the other hand, the open-circuit voltage has been proved to remain the same [3], [8].
+A first decrease of Pmax comes from a reduction by the Fill Factor (FF) followed by a decrease of short-circuit current (Isc) which leads to very low levels of Pmax down to 0.5 of the initial value for the best case.
+On the other hand, the open-circuit voltage (Voc) has been proved to remain the same [3], [8].

-The degradation processes have proven to exponentially decrease according to a sigmoid function as in equation (1) where P_sat is the asymptotic limit, t_0 is the period and s is the slope factor.
+The degradation processes have been modelled according to a sigmoid function as in equation (1) where $P_{sat}$ is the asymptotic limit, $t_0$ is the period and $s$ is the slope factor.

 $$  P(t) = P_{sat} + \frac{(1 - P_{sat})}{1 + \exp (\frac{t - t_0}{s})} $$

 Kontges et al. [3] further explain that the degradation can be broken down into two phases as shown in Figure 4.

 1. The first phase corresponds to the gradual decrease of the metallic connection under the metal grid which creates gaps between the fingers and the emitter surface to the point where the contact area is limited to silver (Ag) pillars [3].
-This especially can be modeled by an increase in serial resistance [8], [10].
+This especially can be modeled by an increase in serial resistance (Rs) [8], [10].
 2. The second phase corresponds to the change of electrical properties of those Ag pillar contacts which decreases the short-circuit current (Isc) [3].

 <figure>